stfc/dl_esm_inf/doc/api.rst

  - `field_type%read_from_device_f` or `field_type%read_from_device_c`: Function
    pointers that provide the synchronization method to copy the data back from the device into the host.
-The user needs to provide on one of these function pointers implemented in the programming model of choice.
-The function pointers need to have the following interfaces respectively:
+The user needs to provide one of these function pointers implemented in the programming model of choice.
+The Fortran and C function pointers need to have the following interfaces, respectively:

     Fortran::